Feyerabend/ABC80/BEFORE.md

 ## Seven-S

 The man behind the technical part of ABC80, Lars Karlsson, started in 1971 his company Dataindustrier AB (approximately translated as "Computer Industries ltd.").[^diab] The core products was for a long time based on the bus "Data Board 4680".
 The numbers in the name came from the intended support of Intel 4004, Motorola 6800 (later also MOS 6502) and Intel 8080 (later also Zilog Z80).
-Besides a versatile board computer driving the bus, cards could be added in the style of the S-100 bus to build custom computers suitable for the intended audience of industrial applications.
+Besides a versatile board computer driving this bus (4/8 bit processors), cards could be added in the style of the S-100 bus to build custom computers suitable for the intended audience of industrial applications.

 In 1974 a memorandum describes ideas for a new computer, the "Seven-S".
 At the end of the memorandum, the main competition is mentioned:[^triad]

 > The main competitor is Datapoint 2200 made by Computer Terminal Corporation, USA.
 This unit has been on the market for about four